951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Tapas lunch at Taberna del Caminito

-A variety of homemade tapas made with local and regional produce.
+A variety of homemade tapas prepared with products from the local area and province.

 Bus